sguzmanm/academical-reborn/backend/README.md

 ## Setup: Run the app

-Now then, with npm installed go to the root and type:
+Once the .env file is properly located in the backend folder with the above properties.
+Open a terminal or cmd in the same folder and run:

 ```
 npm install
 ```

-When libs are installed:
+When libs are installed, run the next command for making the server run:

 ```
 npm start
 ```

-The app should be running at port 3000

 ## Folder structure